Priyayi: Socio-economic status

 Priyayi families, however, also engage in trading through informal channels.
-Until the 1980s, priyayi women often supplement their household income by selling homemade textiles and craftswear, although trading in public places is seen as inappropriate for upper- and middle-class priyayi women.
+Until the 1980s, priyayi women often supplemented their household income by selling homemade textiles and craftswear, although trading in public places is seen as inappropriate for upper- and middle-class priyayi women.

 Language

-Literacy and command of multiple Javanese language registers were sources of priyayi prestige during the Dutch colonial era, when the majority of Java’s population were illiterate.
+Literacy and command of multiple Javanese language registers were sources of priyayi prestige during the Dutch colonial era when the majority of Java’s population was illiterate.
 The two major levels of discourse in the Javanese language are krama ("formal") and ngoko ("informal").
 Mastery of krama, a set of registers primarily spoken up the social hierarchy, requires high levels of education.
-Towards the end of the 19th century, when younger cadres of priyayi received Dutch-language education, the Javanese "inner elite" began adopting Dutch not only as a language used at work when interacting with the Dutch, but also at home and among Javanese circles.
+Towards the end of the 19th century, when younger cadres of priyayi received Dutch-language education, the Javanese "inner elite" began adopting Dutch not only as a language used at work when interacting with the Dutch but also at home and among Javanese circles.
 The colonial era priyayi, therefore, became a largely bilingual class.
 Since independence, Indonesian has been adopted as a national language, and new styles of Indonesian and Javanese have emerged as a continuation of the krama and ngoko registers in official publications and popular literature.